Introducing Pro Bono Coaching Initiative

 We know that the work you are doing to promote a just, kind, happy, healthy safe and peaceful world is not only meaningful, but essential.
 Our mission is to support you, and other nonprofit initiatives, to have an even greater positive impact on the individuals and communities that you serve.
 In doing so, we believe that the world itself will become a better place through our joint commitment and service.

-ICF Oregon Charter Chapter is sponsoring the Pro Bono Coaching Initiative to pair coaches with nonprofit leaders to provide coaching services at no cost to the leaders.
-We believe that by making coaching available to nonprofit organizations in our communities, we can both serve our communities and elevate the profession of coaching throughout Oregon.
+ICF Oregon Charter Chapter is sponsoring the Pro Bono Coaching Initiative to pair coaches with nonprofit leaders.
+We believe that by making coaching accessible to nonprofit organizations in our communities, we can both serve our communities and elevate the profession of coaching throughout Oregon.

 The Pro Bono Coaching Initiative provides the nonprofit professional with new insights and expanded possibilities.
 We are a community of trained professional coaches to help nonprofit organizations build capacity and support forward movement to unrealized goals.